felixtp/macos-setup-scripts/README.md

 ## Prerequisites

-- macOS Sequoia on Intel MacBook Pro 2019
+- macOS Sequoia on Intel MacBook Pro
-- Homebrew installed ✅ (you already have this)
+- Admin privileges on your Mac
-- iTerm2 installed ✅ (you already have this)
+- Homebrew installed (script will guide you if not installed)

 ## What Makes These Tools "Cool" in 2025?